ncarboni/arthistorydata/modelling.md

 wgs:long “24.9419037" .
 ```

-This solution is, for us, the most satisfying, because it clarify the properties and it is properly mapped to CRM.
+> This solution number 3 is <mark>the one chosen by **I Tatti**</mark>, because it clarify the properties and it is properly mapped to CRM.
 Moreover Geo is, by far, the most used geographical ontology in the Linked Data  cloud [^1].
+>

 ## OWL sameAs